Information for New Students

-New graduate students must complete an initial Plan of Study form within their first four weeks in the program.
+New graduate students must complete an initial Plan of Study form within the first four weeks of their first term.
 The Plan of Study sets the stage for new students to plan and think ahead about how to complete the program requirements within the required time frame and, if applicable, what research directions they would like to pursue to complete the research component of their program of registration.

 MSc students in the thesis option and students in the PhD program should meet with their faculty supervisor(s) to complete their Plan of Study.
 MSc students in the course option may meet with the Graduate Program Director to complete their Plan of Study, or may complete the form on their own before submitting it for the Graduate Program Director to review.

 Students registered in the PhD program and the thesis or MRP option of the MSc program must meet with their faculty supervisor(s) at least once each term to complete a Progress Review.
 The deadline to submit a Progress Review each term will be communicated by the Program Administrator by email.

 Students are required to submit a Progress Review for every term that they are active within their program – even during terms when they are focusing on research and not taking any courses.
 The review form, signed by the student and Supervisor, should be submitted to the Program Administrator.